IBM/zopeneditor-sample/README-VSCODE.md

 - The `SPACE1` and `SPACE2` symbolics should be fine as set, but you may change these if necessary.
 - Save the file.
 - Submit the job using Zowe CLI:
-  - `zowe jobs submit local-file "RUN.jcl"`
+  - `zowe jobs submit local-file "JCL/RUN.jcl"`
 - You can verify the completion of the job
   - `zowe jobs ls js` or, if you prefer, use the Zowe JES Explorer
 - You will see a response showing your job id.
 - Check the job status with this command replacing the job id with yours:
   - `zowe jobs view jsbj JOB03772`
-- Refresh the Remote Systems View again to locate the datasets created by the `RUN.jcl` file.
+- Refresh the Remote Systems View again to locate the data sets created by the `RUN.jcl` file.

-If the job succeeded you can now examine the results directly from the Datasets explorer:
+If the job succeeded you can now examine the results directly from the data sets explorer:

-- Click the `USER1.SAMPLE.CUSTOUT` and `USER1.SAMPLE.CUSTRPT` dataset.
+- Click the `USER1.SAMPLE.CUSTOUT` and `USER1.SAMPLE.CUSTRPT` data set.
 - They will be opened in the editor as text files that you can inspect.
 - you can use Zowe CLI commands to download the files as well:
 - Get the contents of `SAMPLE.CUSTOUT` and `SAMPLE.CUSTRPT` using your username: